Under heavy load, two request can simultaneously write to same cache file - should use locking

 The problem is much worse on a slow filesystem, and I believe that it is due to SimpleFileBackend nt using a filelock before writing the file.

 The fix should be very easy.
 Simply either issue a flock directly in SimpelFileBackend, og use TYPO3 locking mechanism.

-#3 Updated by Markus Klein almost 6 years ago
+#3 Updated by Markus Klein over 6 years ago

 - Status changed from Accepted to Needs Feedback

 If it is the classloader caches, then the fix is pending already in #54906.